sattlerc/hott-reading-course/schedule.md

 This is the last regular meeting.
 We may have another meeting after Christmas, but no new content will be covered.

+## Special pre-exam meeting

+Meeting: **January 10, 16:15–18:00** in **EF**

+* We will discuss the [practice exam](exam-practice.pdf?raw=true) and other questions you may have before the upcoming exam.

+* This is the last opportunity to present an exercise.
+  For this purpose, we will count the practice exam problems as exercises (excluding Problems 3 and 6).